cdapio/cdap-security-extn/cdap-sentry/cdap-sentry-extension/README.rst

    * - ``security.authorization.extension.jar.path``
      - Absolute path of the ``cdap-sentry-binding-*.jar`` on the local file system of the CDAP Master.
    * - ``security.authorization.extension.config.sentry.site.url``
      - Absolute path of the client-side ``sentry-site.xml`` on the local file system of the CDAP Master.
+Note, if Apache Sentry is managed via Cloudera Manager, you can download this file from the Actions -> Download Client Configuration drop down link in the "Configuration" tab of the Sentry Service.
    * - ``security.authorization.extension.config.sentry.admin.group``
      - A unix group configured as an admin group in the Sentry Service (identified by ``sentry.service.admin.group`` in the ``sentry-site.xml`` used by the Sentry Service).
-This group is used while granting ``ALL`` privileges to a user when he/she successfully creates an entity.
+This group is used while granting ``ALL`` privileges to a user when he/she successfully creates an entity, as well as revoking privileges when an entity is deleted.
+       This is an optional setting.
+If unspecified, these convenience operations (granting privileges upon entity creation and revoking them upon entity deletion) will not be performed.
+In that case, Sentry admins will be responsible for granting privileges to roles in Sentry after successful creation of entities in CDAP, as well as for revoking those privileges when entities are deleted.
    * - ``security.authorization.extension.config.superusers``
      - Comma-separated list of super users.
 Super users are authorized to perform all operations on all entities.
        They can also manage roles.